freqtrade/freqtrade/docs/edge.md

 #  Edge positioning

-This page explains how to use Edge Positioning module in your bot in order to enter into a trade only of the trade has a reasonable win rate and risk reward ration, and consequently adjust your position size and stoploss.
+This page explains how to use Edge Positioning module in your bot in order to enter into a trade only if the trade has a reasonable win rate and risk reward ratio, and consequently adjust your position size and stoploss.

 ## Table of Contents